dbt-labs/corp/handbook/benefits.md

 ### [Leave of Absence Programs](https://www.notion.so/dbtlabs/Leave-of-Absence-Programs-26e6b99fa9884474ba407e8af51389eb?pvs=4)

 We offer paid and unpaid leave of absence programs.
-All leave types will run concurrent with all company holidays and will not add additional days to the established leave policy unless legally required.
+All leave types will run concurrently with all company holidays and will not add additional days to the established leave policy unless legally required.

 Below is a summary of our paid leave programs.